Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 \remark It follows directly from \version{Proposition~\ref{Prop:WidthWake}}{(\ref{Eq:WidthWake})} that if $W'$ is a bifurcation from another component $W$, then $W'$ is narrow if and only if $W$ has period $1$.

-If $W,W'$ are two hyperbolic components of periods $n$ and $n'$ so that $W'\subset\wake{W}$, then we say that $W'$ is \emph{visible} from $W$ if there exists no parameter ray pair of period less than $n'$ that separates $W$ and $W'$.
-If $n<n'$, then this is equivalent to the condition that the internal address of $W'$ be formed by the internal address of $W$, extended by the entry $n'$.
+If $W,W'$ are two hyperbolic components of periods $n$ and $n'$ so that $W'$ is contained in the wake $\wake{W}$ of $W$, then we say that $W'$ is \emph{visible} from $W$ if there exists no parameter ray pair of period less than $n'$ that separates $W$ and $W'$.
+If $n<n'$, then this is equivalent to the condition that the internal address of $W'$ be formed by the internal address of $W$, directly extended by the entry $n'$.

 \begin{lemma}{Visible Components from Narrow Component} \lineclear For every narrow hyperbolic component of period $n$, there are visible components of all periods greater than $n$.
 More precisely, every $p/q$ sublimb contains exactly $n$ visible components: exactly one component each of period $qn-(n-1)$, $qn-(n-2)$,\dots, $qn$. \end{lemma} \proof Let $W$ be a narrow hyperbolic component of period $n$ and consider its $p/q$-subwake.
 The visible components in this wake have periods at most $qn$.
 First we show that any two visible components within the $p/q$-subwake of $W$ have different internal addresses.
 By way of contradiction, suppose there are two components $W_1$ and $W_2$ of equal period $m\le qn$ with the same internal address.
 By Theorem~\ref{Thm:CompletenessAngledIntAddr} there must be another hyperbolic component $W'$ in the same subwake of $W$ so that $W_1$ and $W_2$ are in different $p_1/q'$- and $p_2/q'$-subwakes of $W'$ with $q'\ge 3$ (different hyperbolic components with the same internal address must have different angled internal addresses).
 Let $n'> n$ be the period of $W'$.
 Then the width of these subwakes is, according to \version{Proposition~\ref{Prop:WidthWake},}{(\ref{Eq:WidthWake}),}